hpi-schul-cloud/schulcloud-server/apps/server/src/modules/authorization/README.md

 ## Rules

+The rules are implemented with a strategy pattern and is called from the authorisation service.
-A rule is the implementation that solves the authorisation for a domain object based on the executed action.
+The implementation should solve the authorisation for a domain object based on the executed action.
-A rule has implement a check for what they should match.
-Mostly the entities, or the domain object.
-They are called from the authorisation service.
+It implements a check for which domain object, entity, or additional conditions should be used.

+> The rule must validate our scope actions.
 > We highly recommend that every single operation and check in the rule is implemented as a additional method to keep the logic clean and moveable.

 ## User (Role) Permissions vs Scope Based Permissions

-We have user permission they are added from the role of the user.
+The permissions of the user come from his role.
 This permissions have no explicit scope.
 But *implicit* the roles expert, student, teacher and administrator are in the school scope.
-The superhero is in the scope of the instance.
+The superhero is *implicit* in the scope of the instance.

-It exist also scope based permissions to solved the situation, that a user can have in different (scope)roles in different (domain)scopes.
-For example in teams where the student can have teamuser in one team, or teamadminstrator in a other.
+It exists also scope based permissions.
+A user can have different (scope)roles in different (domain)scopes.
+For example in teams where the student can have team member role in one team, or team adminstrator in another.

 > In future we want to switch the implicit scope of the user role permissions to explicit scopes like in teams.
-> At the moment we must handle scope-, user- and system-user-permissions as seperated special cases in the implementation.
+> At the moment we must handle scope-, user- and system-user-permissions as seperated special cases in our implementation.
-> By implementation of user role permissions bind to scopes, we can do it in one way for all situations
+> By implementing user role permissions bind to scopes, we can do it in one way for all situations.

 ## How should you Authorise an Operation?